dark-kitt/docker-php-apache-mysql/README.md

 # Docker PHP:8.2 Apache, MySQL and Xdebug

-Add the following line to your hosts file on your machine to enter the access examples.
+Add the following line to your hosts file (`/etc/hosts`) on your machine to resolve the custom domain.
 ```shell
 # docker example
 127.0.0.1       example.kitt api.example.kitt